Animal Hospital at Brier Creek is led by owner Dr. Jennifer Goetz, who opened our hometown family business in 2007.

-Six of Anna’s kitty misfits were sent to her as AHBC rescues.
+Six of Anna’s kitty misfits were sent to her by the universe as AHBC rescues.
 Some were sick, some anxious: all quirky.
-Anna’s motto is: “Every special diet is worth it.”
-Anna enjoys feeding cats, chasing cats, snuggling cats, taking care of cats, cleaning up after cats, buying things for cats, adding to her impressive collection of cat magnets, and cats.
+Her motto is: “Every special diet is worth it.”
+She enjoys feeding cats, chasing cats, snuggling cats, cleaning up after cats, adding to her impressive collection of cat magnets, and cats.

 The best day of the week at her house is claw-clipping day.
 She is her cats’ spirit animal.

 Anna joined AHBC in June 2014.
-She is always willing to snuggle, or wrestle, a feline patient—and although she may be an avid cat lover, she does not discriminate.
-She is pleased to spoil all AHBC pets, even the canine ones.
+She is always willing to snuggle, or wrestle, a feline patient—but she is also happy to spoil all AHBC pets, even the canine ones.

-Anna earned her undergraduate degree in Media Communication from the College of Charleston and her master’s in Journalism at Columbia University.
+Anna earned her B.A. in Media Communication from the College of Charleston, with honors, and her master’s degree in Journalism at Columbia University.
 She previously worked as a reporter, writer, and editor in New York City and lived in Brooklyn for many years.
-She runs her own content development and market research freelance firm—happily composing away with a rotating circus of cats in her lap.
+Anna manages this website, and runs her own content development and market research freelance firm—happily composing away with a rotating circus of cats in her lap.

 Eric was born in Mesquite, Texas, and grew up with two older brothers and a host of Golden Retrievers.
-In 2013, he earned his Bachelor of Science in Sports Management from Campbell University.
+In 2013, he earned his B.S. in Sports Management from Campbell University.
 He lives in Raleigh with his dog, Bear.

-Eric comes to work every day led by one mission: Help animals.
-His calm, steady presence makes him the rock of AHBC—you can always count on Eric.
-His spirit animal is the attentive eagle, or the classic, loyal Golden Retriever.
+A team member since December 2015, Eric comes to AHBC every day led by one mission: Help animals.
+His calm, steady presence makes him the rock of our team—you can always count on Eric.
+His spirit animals are the attentive, focused eagle and the classic Golden Retriever: loyal, loving, and honest.

 Kara grew up in Baltimore and started working with animals, as a bather and fluff dryer, when she was just 15 years old.
 She has more than 12 years experience grooming animals and joined the AHBC team in February 2017.